 Project Goals & Benefits

-We were tasked with continuing the previous team’s work and improving Logjam.
-Specifically, NetApp wanted Logjam to incrementally scan the inspection directory with a lower memory footprint that did not rely on an SQL database to store scanned paths.
+NetApp wanted Logjam to incrementally scan the inspection directory with a lower memory footprint that did not rely on an SQL database to store scanned paths.
 Doing so would allow Logjam to run faster and use less resources while running.
 They also desired for Logjam to have a more user-friendly installation process that was automated as much as possible.
 This would help their Tech Support teams get Logjam started without exerting unnecessary work.
 Finally, they wanted Logjam to have a cleaner and more useful web interface, with diagrams that showed comparison statistics to existing logs.
 This improvement would also assist their Tech Support teams in quickly identifying the severity and cause of StorageGRID error logs.

 Development Methodology